cameronDz/roll-call-application/README.md

 be deployed on Azure.
 Basic deployment of the application should cost less than $5 for any event that has less than 500 guests checking in on a single day.

+## Setting up and deploying customized application
+Add walk through steps on Nuget package manager, Setting Properties configuration, feature flags, and Azure deployment for code first.

+## Updates List

-### Acceptable Development/Task/Wish List for next Pull Request into master branch
+#### Accepted Development/Task/Wish List for next Pull Request into master branch
 Below are a list of wish list items for updates to the application.

--[] Create standard feature switch to be used for all new features -[] Create standard branching schema
+-[ ] Create standard feature switch to be used for all new features -[ ] Create standard branching schema
--[] Ability to lock EventGuest Index View with basic encrypted password -[] Graphical display of EventGuest check in traffic for a given day -[] Paginated list of checked in guests
+-[ ] Ability to lock EventGuest Index View with basic encrypted password -[ ] Graphical display of EventGuest check in traffic for a given day -[ ] Paginated list of checked in guests with grid size set in System variables -[ ] Create set up steps for pulling, customizing, and deploying application

-##### Updates Lists

 ###### 23 March 2018
 Basic project commited to git.
 Features include:
 - Basic Home, About, and Contact page explaining application
 - Event Guest model with controller and view for; Index, Create, Edit, and Delete
-- Ability to pull list of all guests checked in onto PC as .csv file
+- Ability to pull list of all guests checked in onto personal machine as .csv file